BernieCr/minehunter/Readme.md

 # MineHunter

-> A MineSweeper clone for Windows I wrote in 2002 over the course of only a couple of hours
+> A MineSweeper clone for Windows I wrote in 2002 as a little 1-day project

 ![Screenshot](screenshot.png)